Charles Albert of Sardinia: Regency and Spanish Constitution

 On 14 March, the regent decided to form a Junta which would be able to act as guardians of the parliament.
 The head was Canon Pier Bernardo Marentini, a Jansenist, who was Vicar-General of the Archdiocese of Turin and had been chosen as Bishop of Piacenza in 1813 but denied the role by the Pope.
-Charles Albert replaced the minister of war he had appointed the previous day with Santorre di Rossi, the leader of the armed uprising.
 On 15 March, in the presence of the Junta, Charles Albert swore to observe the Spanish Constitution, which had been amended with a few clauses requested by Victor Emmanuel I's queen, Maria Theresa.

 Meanwhile, the representatives of liberals of Lombardy had arrived: Giorgio Pallavicino Trivulzio, Gaetano Castiglia, and Giuseppe Arconati Visconti.
 They asked Charles Albert to declare war on Austria in order to free Milan, but the prince refused.
-Instead, he accepted the advice of Cesare Balbo, who reported the discipline of the armed forces, stopped excesses and firmly established the troops loyal to the king.
+Instead, he accepted the advice of Cesare Balbo, who restored discipline within the army, stopped excesses and firmly established the troops loyal to the king.
 Charles Felix himself, however, had responded very badly to the news of his brother's abdication, which he considered an "abominable act of violence" and, from Modena, he sent an order to Charles Albert, ordering him to come to Novara, and declaring any actions taken in the name of the king after the abdication of his brother, including the concession of the Spanish Constitution, to be null and void.